Ailing AstraZeneca to cut one in 10 jobs

 "It is a serious mountain to climb," said Navid Malik, an analyst at Cenkos Securities.
 "It took GlaxoSmithKline 10 years and two patent cliffs before it could finally could say it would grow again this year."

-Nonetheless, Soriot's upbeat outlook for 2018 sales and his readiness to keep costs under control by shrinking overheads helped lift the shares 2.7 percent by 9.15 a.m.
-ET.
+Nonetheless, Soriot's upbeat outlook for 2018 sales and his readiness to keep costs under control by shrinking overheads helped lift the shares 2.7 percent by 01:15 p.m. british time.

 He had already presented a blueprint for overhauling R&D operations on Monday, involving the loss of 1,600 jobs.
-Another 1,150 posts will go under a program from 2012.
+Another 1,150 posts will go under a programme from 2012.

 The latest job cuts include a reduction in the sales force in Europe, where austerity measures have hit drug sales hard, and the combined changes will result in one-time costs of $2.3 billion and yield benefits of $800 million a year by 2016.